$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Results and structure of the paper

-First, we provide a necessary background on $\mathcal{PT}$ symmetry in Section~\ref{Background}.
+First, we provide the necessary background on $\mathcal{PT}$ symmetry in Section~\ref{Background}.
 In Section~\ref{ThreeStatesTheory}, we develop a $\mathcal{PT}$ symmetric approach for the $N = 3$ pure quantum states discrimination, which consists of two stages of $\mathcal{PT}$ symmetric evolution.
 In the first one, two of the three states are made mutually orthogonal in terms of the Hermitian scalar product.
 The second stage enables the transformation of a given set of three arbitrary states into another set of states as required.
 In the limiting case as $\alpha$ approaches $\pm\frac{\pi}{2}$, near the exceptional point, the geometry of the postselected space closely resembles that of a two-state scenario.
-Our initial findings regarding the $\mathcal{PT}$-symmetric subsystem~\cite{balytskyi2020mathcal} were validated through experiments conducted on an optical setup~\cite{chen2022quantum} (see Section III and Ref.
-[38] there for further information).
-In comparison to prior studies where numerical computations and experimentation were employed \cite{wu2019observation, dogra2021quantum} to embed $\mathcal{PT}$-symmetric subsystem into a Hermitian Hamiltonian, in Section~\ref{Embed}, we derive exact expressions for the population of the postselected $\mathcal{PT}$-symmetric subspace and show that for the case of $N = 2$ states, the proposed method is analogous to conventional unambiguous quantum state discrimination~\cite{ivanovic1987differentiate}.
-In Section~\ref{Experimental}, we provide a comparison between our theoretical model and the results of the runs on IBM Quantum Experience.
-The details of implementation are provided in Methods.
-In Section~\ref{TrineQKD}, we demonstrate that our algorithm has an identical error rate when employed to attack the trine state QKD protocol as compared to minimum error, maximum confidence, and maximum mutual information strategies.
-We demonstrate consistency with the Hermitian case, conservation of average projection on reference vectors, and Quantum Fisher Information (QFI).
-In Section~\ref{Discussion}, we discuss applications of our method where it outperforms its Hermitian counterparts, in particular, quantum sensing with non-MSE loss performance functions and paralleled Grover search algorithm.
-We show that our algorithm uses the same average number of oracle calls as parallelized Grover's search algorithm, but allows for a significant reduction in scheme \textit{depth}, which has significant implications, especially in light of the NIST restrictions on the circuit depth used for quantum attacks.
-We hypothesize that the ability of our method to transform a mixture of three arbitrary states into a standardized set of three stabilizer states has significant implications for quantum error correction and the discrimination of states with highly asymmetric geometries.
-We present our conclusions and outline future work in Section~\ref{Conclusions}.
+Our initial findings regarding the $\mathcal{PT}$-symmetric subsystem for $N = 3$ states~\cite{balytskyi2020mathcal} were validated through experiments conducted on an optical setup~\cite{chen2022quantum} (see Section III and Ref.
+[38] therein for further information).
+In Section~\ref{Embed}, we derive, for the first time, exact expressions for the population of the postselected $\mathcal{PT}$-symmetric subspace for both $N = 2$ and $N = 3$.
+In contrast, prior studies have relied on numerical computations and experimentation~\cite{chen2022quantum,wang2024demonstration,wu2019observation,dogra2021quantum} to embed the $\mathcal{PT}$-symmetric subsystem into a Hermitian Hamiltonian.
+We show that for $N = 2$ states, the proposed method has the same probability of success as conventional unambiguous quantum state discrimination~\cite{ivanovic1987differentiate}.
+This fact was experimentally determined in~\cite{chen2022quantum} and confirmed in a more recent experimental work~\cite{wang2024demonstration}, which also found that this procedure, while having the same success probability, requires fewer quantum resources compared to the regular Hermitian case.
+Our work provides the missing analytical derivation of this fact.
+The corresponding results for $N = 3$ are used further in the text to identify applications and relevant metrics where $\mathcal{PT}$-symmetric systems outperform their Hermitian counterparts.